luigiselmi/algorithms/README.md

 Algorithms that needs polynomial time to process do not scale, let alone exponential times, so our goal is to discover algorithms that solve our problems in less than polynomial time.
 A first example of the relevance of the performances of an algorithm to being able to solve problems in the real world is union-find or finding whether two nodes in a graph are connected.
 This abstract problem arises in many applications, one of them is percolation, [this week assignment](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php), in which the goal is to determine the number of sites that have to be opened for a square lattice to percolate.
+A 2 dimensional lattice percolates if any open site in the top row can be connected through a path of open sites to an open site in the bottom row.
 The ratio between the number of open sites and the total number of sites is called percolation threshold and it is a constant that represents a phase transition of the system.
 No analytical solution has been found so far to determine this threshold.
 The square lattice is made up of N^2 blocked site that are opened randomly one by one till the system percolates.
 A Java class is available to execute many tests so that the result is statistically significant.
 It can be executed from the root folder with